Sustainability For Small Businesses: Useful Actions To Take

 Transportation is a significant contributor to carbon emissions.

-Small businesses can adopt more sustainable logistics practices by optimizing delivery routes, consolidating shipments, and using fuel-efficient vehicles.
+Small businesses can adopt more sustainable logistics practices by optimising delivery routes, consolidating shipments, and using fuel-efficient vehicles.

 Encourage employees to use public transport, carpool, or bike to work by offering incentives such as subsidized transit passes or bike storage facilities.